Polyface Farm: Practices and background

 Salatin feels that "if you smell manure [on a livestock farm], you are smelling mismanagement."
 So everything possible is done to allow grass to absorb all the fertilizer left behind by the animals.
 If animals must be kept inside (to brood young chicks for example), Salatin recommends providing deep bedding of wood chips or sawdust to lock in all the nutrients and smell until they can be spread on the field where the compost can be used by the grass.

 Salatin's pastures, barn, and farmhouse are located on land below a nearby pond that "feeds the farm" by using 15 mi of piping.
 Salatin also harvests 450 acre of woodlands and uses the lumber to construct farm buildings.
 One of Salatin's principles is that "plants and animals should be provided a habitat that allows them to express their physiological distinctiveness.
-Respecting and honouring the bigness of the pig is a foundation for societal health."
+Respecting and honouring the pigness of the pig is a foundation for societal health."

 While Salatin does not sell to supermarkets, Polyface products are available at restaurants (including Chipotle and Staunton's Zynodoa) and local food sellers within a half-days drive of the farm..
 Polyface also piloted a shipping program in 2020, and ships all over the United States.